attilaroy/share-instagram-swift/README.md

 # share-instagram-swift
-The 'share-instagram-swift' helps to share an image with caption to the Instagram application with the latest swift 4.2 version
+The 'share-instagram-swift' helps to share an image to the Instagram application with the latest swift 4.2 version

 # Prerequisite
 The Instagram application should be installed in the device